Titanoboa: Size

-Based on the size of the vertebrae, Titanoboa is the largest snake in the paleontological record.
+Based on the size of the vertebrae, Titanoboa is the largest snake in the fossil record.
 In modern constrictors such as boids and pythonids, increased body size is achieved through larger vertebrae rather than an increase in the number of bones making up the skeleton, allowing for length estimates based on individual bones.
-Based on comparison between the undistorted Titanoboa vertebrae and the skeleton of modern boas, Head and colleagues found that the analyzed specimens fit a position towards the ventral half of the precloacal vertebral column, about 60 to 65% back from the first two neck vertebrae.
-Using this method, initial size estimates proposed a total body length around 12.82 m (± 2.18 m).
-Weight was determined by comparing Titanoboa to the extant green anaconda and southern rock python, resulting in a weight between 652 and 1,819 kg (mean estimate 1,135 kg).
-These estimates far exceed the largest modern snakes, the green anaconda and the reticulated python, as well as the previous record holder, the madtsoid Gigantophis.
-In 2024, Vasuki indicus, a genus of madstoiids, was described as the longest snake in the world, even surpassing Titanoboa.
-Although the vertebral dimensions of Vasuki are smaller than those of Titanoboa (estimated at 12.8 m (42 ft) ± 2.2 m (7 ft 3 in)), the largest length estimates indicate a longer body for Vasuki.
+Based on comparison between the undistorted Titanoboa vertebrae and the skeleton of modern boas, Head and colleagues found that the analyzed specimens fit a position towards the ventral series of the pre-cloacal vertebral column, about 60 to 65% down the spine counting from the first two neck vertebrae.
+Using this method, initial size estimates proposed a total body length of around 12.82 m (± 2.18 m).
+The mass was determined by comparing Titanoboa to the extant green anaconda and southern rock python, resulting in a weight between 652 and 1,819 kg (mean estimate 1,135 kg).
 The existence of eight additional specimens of similar size to the one used in these calculations implies that Titanoboa reached such massive proportions regularly.
-The later discovery of skull material allowed for size estimates based on skull-to-body-length proportions.
-Applying anaconda proportions to the 40 cm skull of Titanoboa results in a total body length around 14.3 m (± 1.28 m).
+The later discovery of skull material allowed for size estimates based on skull-to-body-length proportions: applying anaconda proportions to the 40 cm skull of Titanoboa results in a total body length around 14.3 m (± 1.28 m).
 In 2016, Feldman and his colleagues estimated that a 12.8 m long individual would have weighed 730 kg at maximum based on their equation to estimate the body size of boids.